raspberrypilearning/cd-beginner-html-css-sushi/en/step_2.md

 - Click the "Remix" button at the top right of the project \(if it is not green, you have to sign in and then click it again\).
 This creates a copy of the project for you to work with.
 It should say "remixed" after you click it
   ![](images/remixedWide.png)

-- Next to the "Sign Out" button at the very top right corner of the page you should see your username and a drop-down menu \(the tiny triangle tells you there is a drop-down\).
-Click on it to show the menu and then select "My Trinkets".
+- Click on your username at the top right of the screen \(it's beside the "Sign Out" button\) and select "My Trinkets".
   ![](images/MyTrinketsMenuWide.png)

   In Trinket \(this website\), projects are called "Trinkets"